abihulick/abihulick.github.io/content/posts/selling-on-amazon/index.md

 ![Most common 3P Business Models Sketch.png](1+.png)

-Among these, arbitrage is the most likely to result in competition on a listing itself (ie. when multiple sellers are selling the exact same item).
+Among these, arbitrage is the most likely to result in competition on a listing itself (i.e. when multiple sellers are selling the exact same item).

 Given the low barrier to entry, selling on Amazon is an attractive side hustle.
 I once met a woman who generated thousands of dollars of revenue each month reselling a popular southern breakfast grain on Amazon, and a county judge who operated a pet supply storefront.